Did you know that the average completion rate of an online course is 15% or less?

 So, how to create assignments that enhance your student's learning experience?

-Simply try to create a mix of easy and hard questions such that it’s challenging enough but not too difficult.
+Simply try to create a mix of easy and complex questions that are challenging enough but not too difficult.

 Once you have the assignment sheet prepared, upload it and add it to your course.